by Ron Fournier

-They’ve lived their entire lives in a town emblematic of middle America.
-Muncie has been known as “Middletown” since a husband-and-wife team of sociologists moved here in the 1920s to study how the nation’s transition from a farm society to an industrial economy affected how people live, work, play, worship, raise families and view politics.
-Eight decades later, Muncie is again lurching from one era to the next, with its anxious people craving a new brand of politics that offers accountability, security, competence and hope — all things that seem lacking in their world.
+They’ve lived their entire lives in a town emblematic of Middle America.
+Muncie has been known as “Middletown” since a husband-and-wife team of sociologists moved there in the 1920s to study how the nation’s transition from a farm society to an industrial economy affected how people live, work, play, worship, raise families and view politics.
+Eight decades later, Muncie is again lurching from one era to the next, with its anxious people craving a new brand of politics that offer accountability, security, competence and hope – all things that seem lacking in their world.

 Carey and his pals are lost in transition between a brawny past and an uncertain future, and they’re not alone.

 (Three … Two …)

 This year’s presidential candidates have talked a lot about change – as something to be embraced, as something to be desired.
 But there’s been far less talk about the kind of wrenching changes that have strained the fabric of Muncie – and America.